Garrett7k/moe-betta/README.md

 Current goals:
-1) Create a function that gets called inside on_start() that sends 2 workers to proxy location.
+1) Create a function that gets called inside on_start() that sends 2 workers to proxy location. (x)
 2) Create a filter to target workers closest to proxy location and set those workers to build the proxy barracks.
+(Distribute workers function makes this tricky...)
 3) Implement mutliple proxy locations using an array to enable random indexing to find a random proxy location each game.
 4) Implement a better Marine/Thor micro model that can handle game-deciding actions reliably.(lol.)
 5) Implement building a bunker during inital Marine push.